eminchen/iwe-hyperflex/modules/terraform-intersight-hx/README.md

 * For HyperFlex cluster deployments using UCS Manager-based Fabric Interconnects, the defined `server_firmware_version` firmware package must already be downloaded and available within UCS Manager.

 ### Caveats
+* To destroy the cluster, you must first run the plan with the `action` parameter set to `Unassign`.
+Then you will be able to run a destroy plan succesfully.

 * The Intersight Terraform provider tracks the `action` parameter as a stateful configuration parameter however Interisght will change this parameter to `No-op` after the action has been submitted.
 This will mean any subsequent runs will show the `action` parameter as not matching the state and Terraform will attempt to redeploy the cluster.
 This should have no impact however as Intersight will verify nothing has changed.
 To avoid this as being seen as a state change in Terraform, set the `action` parameter to `No-op` after the cluster has been deployed and re-run the plan to update the status or run a "refresh" type plan.

 ![tfcb plan no-op to deploy](./images/no-op-deploy.png)